-Beginning Fiscal Year 2022, the Lufkin City Marshall's office will be discontinued.
+The Lufkin City Marshall's office was discontinued at the end of FY21.
 Duties will be handled by the Municipal Court department.

 - The Marshall's office is to provide a safe and secure court. - To continuously serve the cities class C warrants..